NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset_publication.rst

     Once you receive notice that your account was approved, you can move on to the next steps.

+Navigate back to the **Conversion Review** page and ensure that you save the workflow change as you do.

+You'll now notice that the **Exit Pipeline** button has been replaced with **Next**, allowing you to move forward with publication on the DANDI Archive.

 DANDI Upload
 ------------